 OpenDocMan supports automatic system maintenance.
-The program will manage its own updates, like installing security updates and new feature when they are available.
-This prevents the need to dedicate a lot of time and effort for system maintenance.
+The program will manage its own updates, including installing security updates and new features when they are available.
+This prevents the need to dedicate a lot of time and effort to system maintenance.

 OpenDocMan is an effective way to share files to make information sharing more efficient, but it doesn’t have strong collaboration tools or one-on-one training options.
 In fact, its only training is through webinars and third-party tutorials.

 If your team requires more support to learn a new program, this wouldn’t be a good fit.

 Confluence is a document management system that offers other resources to help companies stay organized and increase efficiency.

 Confluence uses a template system to help staff members create documents.
 Then, they can be accessed by other users making it easier to share information with effectively designed documents.